Malena Español: Recognition

 The EDGE Foundation named Español as the 2022 Karen EDGE Fellow.

 She is a 2024 recipient of the Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics.

+She was named 2027 Fellow of the Association for Women in Mathematics for "her extraordinary commitment to mentoring and advancing women in mathematics through leadership, inclusive program development, and transformative outreach.
+Her mentorship, service to AWM, and training networks, have created inclusive pathways across all career stages".